- Join NACWA

 Notification and Presentation of Recognition

-Honorees will be notified during the summer and formally recognized during an awards presentation at WEFTEC 2023 in Chicago.
+Honorees will be notified during the summer and formally recognized during an awards presentation at WEFTEC 2024 in New Orleans.

 The Utility of the Future Today Recognition Program is a collaborative effort by the National Association of Clean Water Agencies (NACWA), The Water Environment Federation (WEF), the Water Research Foundation (WRF), WateReuse Association, and the the U.S. Water Alliance — with input from the U.S. Environmental Protection Agency (EPA) and the Department of Energy (DOE).